Table of contents

 You can embrace the same approach for your own content too.
 For instance, you could create a behind-the-scenes series that looks at how you incorporated the end-user into the development of your product.
 Illustrate it with video and experience mapping to help prospective leads understand your process.

-By highlighting how your beta testing prioritized the user, you demonstrate to prospective customers that your UX is a core part of your final product, not something added as an afterthought.
+By highlighting how your beta testing prioritised the user, you demonstrate to prospective customers that your UX is a core part of your final product, not something added as an afterthought.

 In the same vein, you could also create simple how-to guides to help new and prospective customers better engage with your product.
 Similarly, as well as serving as instructional guides, these also outline how simple and easy-to-use your product is, even before your audience has experienced your product firsthand.